2333263/ScrumDogMillionaires/Website/docs/maingame.md

 ```python
 python3 main.py
 ```
-Once open, you are greeted with a main start screen.
-Here you can enter the seed (in the top left).
-This seed can be an integer value.
-In the top left, a question mark button is found that gives details on the controls of the game.
+Once you open the game, you are greeted with a main start screen.
+Here you can enter the seed in the top left corner.
+The seed can either be a string or an integer.
+In the top right corner, a question mark button is found.
+When you click here, details on the controls of the game will appear.
-Clicking on play allows you to be moved into the playable game.
-Please see the screenshots below for a visual of what was explained.
+Clicking on begin game allows you to be moved into the playable game.
+Please see the screenshots below for a visual guide.

 ## Demo of the game screens
 ![StartScreen](/assets/StartScreen.png "Start Screen")